 Whether you’re travelling by car or on foot, Woburn Safari Park offers plenty to see and do.
 Start your walk on the wild side by meeting the meerkats in Desert Springs before heading on to Penguin World and Sea Lion Cove.

 Hop in the car and you’ll find a herd of buffalo on the Northern Plains and a pride of lions on the prowl in the Kingdom of the Carnivores.

-Along the way you’ll encounter the Giraffe Junction (which has to beat the spaghetti junction any day), negotiate monkeys swinging from the treetops in the African Forest, and marvel at the size of rhinos in the Savannah Grasslands area.
+Navigate Giraffe Junction on the way (a definite improvement on Spaghetti Junction), spot monkeys swinging from the treetops in the African Forest, and marvel at the rhinos holding sway over the Savannah Grasslands.